buswedg/Udacity/Data Analyst Nanodegree/P2 Analyzing the NYC Subway Dataset/ND_Project2.md

 Average entry data over a single day shows a greater ridership from midday onwards.

-##Section 4.
+###Section 4.
 Conclusion

-###4.1 From your analysis and interpretation of the data, do more people ride the NYC subway when it is raining or when it is not raining?
+####4.1 From your analysis and interpretation of the data, do more people ride the NYC subway when it is raining or when it is not raining?
-###4.2 What analyses lead you to this conclusion?
+####4.2 What analyses lead you to this conclusion?
 You should use results from both your statistical tests and your linear regression to support your analysis.

-From the analysis and interpreation of data, I have concluded that (for the provided dataset) people did tend to ride the subway in New York more often on days which had rain compared to days which did not have rain.
+From the analysis and interpretation of data, I have concluded that (for the provided dataset) people did tend to ride the subway in New York more often on days which had rain compared to days which did not have rain.
 This is supported by the conducted Mann-Whitney U Test outlined above.

 However, when estimating an OLS relationship for ridership, I found that rain did not provide any significant benefit to the models predictive power.
 Instead, the day of week provided much greater predictive power.
 Suitability of an OLS model for this dataset may be a concern, however this result suggests to me that more observations of days with/without rain over each day of the week would be beneficial in determining whether rain is able to effect the level of ridership.

-##Section 5.
+###Section 5.
 Reflection

-###5.1 Please discuss potential shortcomings of the methods of your analysis, including: Dataset, Analysis, such as the linear regression model or statistical test.
+####5.1 Please discuss potential shortcomings of the methods of your analysis, including: Dataset, Analysis, such as the linear regression model or statistical test.
-###5.2 (Optional) Do you have any other insight about the dataset that you would like to share with us?
+####5.2 (Optional) Do you have any other insight about the dataset that you would like to share with us?

 The dataset is one of the major shortcomings of this analysis.
 Although there is a fair amount of scope to the data in terms of number of features, it contains observations for only a single month (May 2011).
 This can lead to inconsistencies in recognizing relationships between data variables but also has the potential to hide longer-term relationships such as seasonality factors.
 The decision to opt for only a single type of linear model and to make no mathematical transformations to the modelled variables may also prove as shortcomings of this analysis.